denironyx/devPython/python-crash-course/chapter9/README.md

 if you find you’re ripping apart your classes and rewriting them several times using different approaches.
 In the quest to write accurate, efficient code, everyone goes through this process.

+##### Importing Classes
+As you add more functionality to your classes, your files can get long, even when you use inheritance properly.
+In keeping with the overall philosophy of Python, you’ll want to keep your files as uncluttered as possible.
+To help, Python lets you store classes in modules and then import the classes you need into your main program.

+##### Importing a Single Class
+Let’s create a module containing just the Car class.
+This brings up a subtle naming issue: we already have a file named car.py in this chapter, but this module should be named car.py because it contains code representing a car.
+We’ll resolve this naming issue by storing the Car class in a module named car.py, replacing the car.py file we were previously using.